There's a reason people on TV get paid a lot of money, folks.

 Blacks, Hispanic, and Asians, they have little trust for each other, and they hold prejudiced views about Americans of different ethnic origins to their own, according to a poll.

-This extraordinary poll reveals some unflattering realities that exist in America today, said Sandy Close, head of the New America Media NAM, which sponsored the poll together with ethnic media groups.
+This extraordinary poll reveals some unflattering reality as it exists in America today, said Sandy Close, head of the New American Media, NAM, which sponsored the poll together with ethnic media groups.

 More than half of black Americans polled, and 46% of Hispanics and Asian business owners do not treat them with respect.

-Half of African Americans said Latin American immigrants are taking jobs and housing and political power away from the black community.
+Half of African Americans said Latin American immigrants are taking jobs in housing and political power away from the black community.

 Hispanics and Asians, whose populations are made up mainly of immigrants, were positive about the American dream, saying that those who work hard in the U.S. reap the rewards of their toil.